Zach Woods: Career

 Woods started performing improv at the Upright Citizens Brigade Theatre at age 16 and was a part of the improvisational sketch troupe "The Stepfathers", whose members included Bobby Moynihan and Chris Gethard.
-He has taught improv at Columbia University, Duke University and Lincoln Center.
-He has appeared in such films as In the Loop and The Other Guys, and appeared in the CollegeHumor skits "Adam and Eve in the Friend Zone" and "The Infinisphereb".
+He has taught improv at Columbia University, Duke University, and Lincoln Center.
+He has appeared in films such as In the Loop (2009) and The Other Guys (2010), and in the CollegeHumor skits "Adam and Eve in the Friend Zone" and "The Infinisphereb".

 He is known for starring as Awkward Boy, the protagonist in the YouTube video series The Most Awkward Boy in the World.
 In 2010, he appeared as a zombie in a Starburst candy commercial.

 Starting in 2010, he portrayed Gabe Lewis on the NBC sitcom The Office.
 He was promoted to series regular beginning in season 7.

-From 2014 to 2019, he co-starred as Jared on HBO's Silicon Valley.
-He also appeared on HBO's Veep as Ed Webster.

-Beginning in January 2020, he had a role as Matt Spencer, Head of Customer Relations for Avenue 5, a science-fiction comedy TV series created by Armando Iannucci that premiered on HBO in the United States.

-Woods had a role in the action comedy Spy (2015), directed by Paul Feig, and appeared in Feig's film Ghostbusters in 2016.
+Woods has had roles in a number of HBO shows.
+From 2014 to 2019, he co-starred as Jared on Silicon Valley.
+He also had a recurring role on Veep as Ed Webster.
+Woods had a role in the action comedy film Spy (2015), directed by Paul Feig, and appeared in Feig's film Ghostbusters in 2016.
+Beginning in January 2020, he had a role on the science fiction comedy TV series Avenue 5 as Matt Spencer, Head of Customer Relations.

+He made his film directorial debut with the 2026 drama film The Accompanist starring Susan Sarandon and Aubrey Plaza, which he also co-wrote.
+The film premiered at the Tribeca Film Festival on June 4, 2026.